Children of the Corn II: The Final Sacrifice: Release

+After Children of the Corn II wrapped back-to-back production with Hellraiser III: Hell on Earth the producers brought the films to Bob and Harvey Weinstein who had recently rebranded their genre label, Millimeter Films, to Dimension Films with both films being the earliest releases from the label.

 Children of the Corn II: The Final Sacrifice was released in the US on January 29, 1993.
 It made $2.7 million in its opening weekend and eventually grossed a total of $6,980,986 in the US.

 The Canadian and European home video releases feature a slightly different musical score, and is missing the CGI sequence in the middle of the film.

 Reception

-Rotten Tomatoes, a review aggregator, reports that 22% of nine surveyed critics gave the film a positive review; the average rating is 2/10.
+On the review aggregator website Rotten Tomatoes, Children of the Corn II holds a 30% approval rating based on 10 critic reviews, with an average rating of 4.1/10.

+Joseph Ornelas of Collider described the film as "so-bad-it's-good", saying, "Whatever way you slice it, Children of the Corn II: The Final Sacrifice defies all logic and every rule of good storytelling, failing its way to the top to utterly delightful effect."